Brightscout/mattermost-test-management/data/test-cases/plugins/github/subscriptions/Exclude_subscriptions_for_repo.md

 **Step 1**

-1. Enter the slash command `/github subscriptions add <organization> --feature <events> --exclude <repository>` in the desired channel or DM/GM on MM and create subscription for a organization with more than one repository and exclude any desired repository.
+1. Enter the slash command `/github subscriptions add <organization> --feature <events> --exclude <repository>` in the desired channel or DM/GM on MM and create a subscription for an organization with more than one repository and exclude any desired repository in that organization.
-2. Create the desired event in the desired exclude repository on the Github and navigate to the desired channel or DM/GM on MM.
+2. Trigger the desired event in the desired exclude repository on the Github and navigate to the desired channel or DM/GM on MM.

 **Step 2**

-1. Enter the slash command `/github subscriptions add <organization> --feature <events> --exclude <repository>` in the desired channel or DM/GM on MM and create subscription for a organization with more than one repository and exclude any desired repository.
+1. Enter the slash command `/github subscriptions add <organization> --feature <events> --exclude <repository>` in the desired channel or DM/GM on MM and create a subscription for an organization with more than one repository and exclude any desired repository in that organization.
-2. Create the desired event in any desired repository except the excluded ones on the Github and navigate to the desired channel or DM/GM on MM.
+2. Trigger the desired event in any desired repository except the excluded ones on the Github and navigate to the desired channel or DM/GM on MM.

 **Expected**

-No event message should be shown in the desired channel or DM/GM on MM.
+No notification should be generated for the triggered event in the desired channel or DM/GM on MM.
-After step 2, the event message should be shown in the desired channel or DM/GM on MM.
+After step 2, notification of the triggered event should be shown in the desired channel or DM/GM on MM.